Deep Learning Predicts Sex-Based Survival in High-Grade Gliomas

 Traditionally, neuropathologists examine hematoxylin and eosin (H&E) stained tissue slides, a time-consuming process that can vary between observers.
 However, advancements in computational tools and digitized slides have led to the development of deep learning-based pathomics methods, allowing for faster and more accurate analysis of tumor characteristics.

-Additionally, the models were evaluated using Kaplan-Meier (KM) curves and concordance indices (C-index) across training and validation sets.
-Furthermore, techniques like t-distributed stochastic neighbor embedding (t-SNE) and uniform manifold approximation and projection (UMAP) were used to highlight tumor features related to survival.
+The models were evaluated using Kaplan-Meier curves and concordance indices, and visualization techniques such as t-SNE and UMAP were used to highlight key tumor features linked to survival outcomes.

 Conclusion and Future Directions